-Creating Impact - Changing Reality
+Create Impact - Change Reality

 ONE TON AT A TIME

-tons of wastes collected as of today
+tons of orphan plastics collected and certified as of today

 This is our story collection on how plastic credits treat unmanaged non-recyclable plastic, of how it reduces ocean-bound plastic pollution, and how it protects and supports vulnerable coastal communities.

 Through a certified plastic credit system, we create, in highly polluted coastal areas,

 a community-based solution for the management and treatment of non-recyclable plastics.

 Every company that uses plastic in its products has an environmental Plastic Footprint.

 To take responsibility of it, TONTOTON will rescue an equal weight of Ocean Bound Plastic from land sources, and convert it into Alternative Fuels and Raw Materials (AFRM), preventing the possibility of it ever becoming marine litter.
 Companies can support such project that provides stable income to vulnerable local communities while taking charge of their own clean environment.